nkonstantinou/BACS_website/content/_index.md

   - block: hero
     content:
       title: |
         Brain and Cognitive Science
       image:
         filename: RehabilitationClinic.jpg
       text: |
         <br>

-        The **BaCS Research Group** has been a center of excellence for Cognitive Neuroscience research, teaching, and practice since its founding in 2018.
+        The **BaCS Research Group** is housed at the `Rehabilitation Clinic` of the Department of Rehabilitation Sciences at the Cyprus University of Technology, Limassol, Cyprus.

   - block: portfolio
     id: projects